tobihille/virtualbox-tray-manager/README.md

 * VirtualBox install directory refers to your Install directory, on Linux usually /usr/lib/virtualbox
 * Library Path refers to the applications directory, the directory you placed the .jar-Files in
 * Backup save directory is the directory where your VMs are exported to if you choose backup.
 Please be sure you have write permissions and enough diskspace available.

+# Problems

+If you get exceptions on startup or during control of vms regarding vboxjxpcom missing in java.library.path you need to install the official package of VirtualBox, I had this issue when installing the package from openSuse because they omitted some files for unkown reasons.
+Uninstall and install from Oracle fixed it for me.